happycube/cxadc-linux3/README.md

 or

-Click code then download zip and extract files to directory you wish to use CXADC in then open a terminal in said directory
+Click code then download zip and extract files to the directory you wish to use CXADC in then open a terminal in said directory

 Once files have been acquired then proceed to do the following: